l2beat/earl/CONTRIBUTING.md

 # Contributing

 We welcome all kinds of contributions!
-Feel free to create a issue when in doubt and take part in RFCs discussions.
+Feel free to create an issue when in doubt and take part in RFCs discussions.

 ## Developing

-First run `yarn` and `yarn build` to install all deps and build project.
+First run `yarn` and `yarn build` to install all deps and build a project.
 If you run into any problems while installing dependencies consider using the node version specified in `.nvmrc` file.
-Personally, I use `fnm` with shell integration to automatically pick up `.nvmrc` file and install correct version but simple `nvm` also will do.
+Personally, I use `fnm` with shell integration to automatically pick up `.nvmrc` file and install the correct version but simple `nvm` also will do.

 ### Project structure

 We use monorepo with yarn workspaces.
-Main package is placed under `packages/earljs`, and this is where probably you will spend most time.
+The main package is placed under `packages/earljs`, and this is where probably you will spend the most time.

 ### Running tests